All Hallows' School Buildings: Heritage listing

 All Hallows Convent and School was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 All Hallows' Convent was the first permanent home of the Sisters of Mercy in Queensland and has remained a focal point for their activities until the present day.
 From All Hallows' the Sisters of Mercy have established convents over the State from where their educational and social programmes are implemented.
 All Hallows' provides evidence of the development of the order in Queensland.

 All Hallows' School is the oldest surviving secondary school in Brisbane and is able to demonstrate the pattern of development of education particularly in privately managed schools in Queensland.

 The school and convent have remained an important feature of the Catholic Church in Queensland throughout the site's 130-year history reflected in the active interest of Archbishops Quinn, Dunne and Duhig in the planning and development of the institution.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Several of the buildings on the site provide evidence of early social and cultural customs which are no longer practiced.
 St Ann's is one of the few Industrial Schools in Brisbane and thus provides rare evidence of earlier forms of technical education.
 The gatehouse acted as an almonry for many years and this was always an important element of the Sisters' social programmes.
 The convent, incorporating the former House of Mercy demonstrates the manner in which the Sisters of Mercy extended charity to whom they considered unfortunate women.

 The core of the convent at All Hallow's is one of the earliest surviving houses in Brisbane, Adderton built for Dr George Fullerton in the 1850s.
 Features which remain extant from this building include a rare Queensland example of a geometric spiral stair, early glazing and timber joinery.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 Archaeological investigations of Adderton would, potentially, reveal early building construction techniques, materials and early land use of the site.

 The place is important in demonstrating the principal characteristics of a particular class of cultural places.

-There has been considerable change on the site, though very little demolition of buildings, and therefore the site retains an intact record of the growth of the school, and is a very good example of a nineteenth century convent and school site.
+There has been considerable change on the site, though very little demolition of buildings, and therefore the site retains an intact record of the growth of the school.
 The introspective nature of the site planning and the relationship among the various provide an intact physical manifestation of the catholic ethos of female education during the nineteenth and twentieth century.

 The place is important because of its aesthetic significance.